How To Help

 The more people we have on the ground, the more we can do !
 We are therefore interested in hearing from anyone who in is interested in becoming an Ambassador for us.
 We provide a day of training for new Ambassadors and also an experienced ambassador to co-present during the first one or two events.

-For further information on becoming an Ambassador, please contact Robert Strachan, Chairman of Disaster Aid UK & Ireland.
-Those wishing to become an Ambassador should also complete the
+For further information on becoming an Ambassador, please contact Pam Joyce Chairman of Disaster Aid UK & Ireland.
+Those wishing to become an Ambassador should also complete the Ambassador Application Form and return it to Pam Joyce

 If any group or organisation is willing to host a talk, demonstration or exhibition please contact contact us.